-Many of my favourite tales have come from people I have met on my travels in Africa.
-Over the years people living and travelled on this great continent have regaled me with all kinds of stories from adventure to tragedy but few have been as entertaining as Stefan.
+Many of my favourite tales originate from people I’ve met on my travels in Africa.
+Over the years, people living and travelling on this great continent have regaled me with many stories of adventure and tragedy, but few were as entertaining as Stefan.

-Just over 6ft tall with a lean face and long blonde hair he looked more like he should be in a 90s grunge band or on the streets of San Francisco during the hippie era of the late 60s.
+Over 6ft tall with a lean face and long blonde hair, he looked more like he should be in a 90s grunge band or on the streets of San Francisco during the hippie era of the late 60s.

-A hands on type of operator he did everything from checking tourists into their accommodation to driving the 4×4 on twice daily safaris on rutted routes in search of one of the big five.
+A hands-on type of operator, he did everything from checking tourists into their accommodation to driving the 4×4 on twice daily safaris on rutted routes in search of one of the big five.

-“Wow that sounds interesting.
+“Wow, that sounds interesting.
 You must have had some adventures on your travels,” I commented.

 “Oh right, what happened?”
 I asked.